Modafinil is a versatile medication.

 If you plan on using modafinil daily, it’s recommended that you first discuss your condition and the options available with your doctor.

-After consulting with your doctor, we recommend buying your modafinil online from a generic medication supplier like Afinil.com.
-This is going to be the most cost effective and simple method available both WITH or WITHOUT a prescription.
+After consulting with your doctor, we recommend buying your modafinil online from a generic medication supplier like AfinilExpress.com.
+This is going to be the most cost-effective and straightforward method available both with or without a prescription.

 2. Periodic Use

-Some ADHD sufferers choose to use their modafinil periodically as they need it.
+Some people living with ADHD choose to use their modafinil periodically as they need it.